 3. Consider any nominations of director candidates validly made by the Company’s stockholders.

-4. Review and make recommendations to the Board concerning qualifications, appointment and removal of committee members.
+4. Review the Board’s committee structure and composition and make recommendations to the Board concerning qualifications, appointment and removal of committee members.

 B. Corporate Governance Functions

 1. Develop, recommend for Board approval, and review on an ongoing basis the adequacy of, the corporate governance principles applicable to the Company.
-Such principles shall include director qualification standards, director responsibilities, committee responsibilities, director access to management and independent advisors, director compensation, director orientation and continuing education, management succession and annual performance evaluation of the Board and committees.
+Such principles should include director qualification standards, director responsibilities, committee responsibilities, director access to management and independent advisors, director compensation, director orientation and continuing education and annual performance evaluation of the Board and committees.

 4. If requested by the Board, assist the Board in its evaluation of the performance of the Board and each committee of the Board.

-5. Make reports to the Board regarding the foregoing as appropriate.
+5. Make regular reports to the Board regarding the foregoing as appropriate.

-The Committee shall periodically review the scope of responsibilities of the Committee and the Committee's performance of its duties.
+The Committee shall periodically review this Charter and the committee’s performance of its duties.
 Any proposed changes to this Charter or the scope of responsibilities of the Committee, where indicated, shall be referred to the Board for appropriate action.

 - Financial Expert